privacyguides/privacyguides.org/docs/about/jobs/content-creator.md

 - Researching new topics to cover.
 - Regular, daily posting to text-based social media platforms like Mastodon.
 - Regular posting of highly educational video content to social media platforms.
-- Compiling news sources for and hosting a weekly news recap (livestreamed) podcast on our YouTube channel.
+- Compiling news sources for and hosting a weekly news recap (livestreamed) podcast on our YouTube channel on a regular schedule.
+- Regularly communicating with the Privacy Guides committee and other team members.
+- Skeptical nature and drive to investigate difficult, often niche, technologies.
+You will need to evaluate the truthfulness of claims.

 This is a highly individualized role, and we are extremely interested in hearing your ideas on how you’ll find success and make this role your own.
 You will be responsible for handling virtually every aspect of this role without regular guidance, so being highly self-motivated is a must.